 1. How did the three of you meet and decide to be co-founders?

 Daragh McGrath: “Dave, Mark and I have worked together for the best part of the last decade.
 Our common bond is a deep desire to help people be more productive, collaborative and connected at work, using the tools that are familiar to them in their personal lives.
 For a number of years, we helped organisations across Australia and New Zealand leverage Google’s G-Suite (Google Apps) to transform the way they collaborate.

 Just over 3 years ago, whilst catching up as friends, we also realised that we shared an interest in leveraging our complementary skills to start a business of our own.
-At the same time, Facebook had just launched a platform called Facebook for Work (now Workplace by Facebook) which resonated with us.
+At the same time, Facebook had just launched a platform called Facebook for Work (now Workplace from Meta) which resonated with us.

 Knowing that I could lead sales, Dave had the consulting cred to deliver beautiful client experiences, and Mark had the tech and engineering nous to deliver any outcome our clients would require led us to quit our jobs and jump straight in!”